Cisco sues TiVo over DVRs

 A TiVo spokesman did not immediately respond to a request for comment.

-TiVo sells its own set-top boxes and licenses technology to cable TV operators including Charter Communications Inc (CHTR.O), DirecTV DTV.O and Virgin Media Inc VMED.O.
+TiVo sells its own set-top boxes and licenses technology to cable TV operators including Charter Communications Inc, DirecTV and Virgin Media Inc.

 Todd Mitchell, an analyst at Brean Murray who has a "buy" rating on TiVo, said a ruling in Cisco's favor could be a significant setback for TiVo, given its reliance on patent litigation related to technology for recording television.